Going abroad for part of your degree course doesn't have to be expensive.

 If you normally apply for a UK student loan, we strongly advise you to apply for one for your period abroad.

 Taking part in an exchange programme does not affect your eligibility to apply for a student loan.
 You should only apply for the tuition fee loan amount that you have been requested to pay by ARU, as you will not be paying tuition to your overseas host institution.

-Once your study abroad plans are confirmed, ARU Global will share your information with Student Finance England electronically.
+Once your study abroad plans are confirmed, the ARU Global Experience team will share your information with Student Finance England electronically.
 Please note, though, that you're responsible for confirming that Student Finance England has received your study abroad details.

 Whilst on exchange, you're still entitled to the maintenance part of your Student Loan.